 Distributes for 85 publishers.
 Their contracts vary by publisher, but usually involve a discount close to 25 to 27% of net sales with additional fees for returns, catalogs, and storage.
 Currently distribute about 3,000 titles. $54 million in sales in 2000; $64 million in 2001; $100 million in sales in 2007.
 NBN operates its own Docutech print-on-demand facility in its Blue Ridge Summit, Pennsylvania distribution center.
 NBN publishers will be able to print their books on a demand basis in small quantities with minimums of 20 copies.
 In 2002, NBN's parent company Rowman & Littlefield bought Plymbridge Distributors of the United Kingdom.

 Comments: NBN is #2 among independent book distributors.
 I have been continually impressed with the quality of their work, their commitment to their publishers, and the help they give publishers in marketing their books.
-National Book Network is a member of the Independent Book Publishers Hall of Fame as well as the current distributor for Open Horizons.
+National Book Network is a member of the Independent Book Publishers Hall of Fame.

 New Leaf Distribution Services, 401 Thornton Road, Lithia Springs GA 30122-1557; 770-948-7845; 800-326-2665; Fax: 770-944-2313.
 Email: email@example.com.
 Web: http://www.newleaf-dist.com.
 Submission information: http://www.newleafvendors.com.
 Alim Thompson, president.
 Founded in 1975, New Leaf is the major national wholesaler of books on new age, metaphysical, self-help, conscious living, wellness, and holistic health titles.
 Their new distribution service offers distribution for all types of books to the major chains as well as Ingram and Baker & Taylor.